SenseLogic/LINK/README.md

 ## Limitations

-*   When available, the language code is expected to be placed immediately after the domain : `https://example.com/{languageCode}/path`.
+*   The language code is expected to be placed immediately after the domain when generating the canonical URL : `https://example.com/{languageCode}/path`.

 ## Version